Wyke College

 Wyke Sixth Form College is a sixth form college in Kingston upon Hull, England.

 History

 The college opened in 1988 and purports to be the largest A-level provider in the city.
 Over £3 million was spent on facilities before the college opened.
 Its campus comprises four buildings which include a library and learning resource centre, canteen, sports facilities and classrooms.
 The college offers a variety of Level 2 and Level 3 courses, including A-Levels and BTEC qualifications.

-A November 2013 Ofsted inspection report rated the college as 'good' in terms of its overall effectiveness.
+An October 2023 Ofsted inspection report rated the college as 'Outstanding' across all categories.

 Facilities

 A £2 million facility known as the 'Wilson building' was opened in 2005 and served as the catalyst of a £20 million project that would be completed in May 2010.

 Later on, a £7 million centre known as the Ash building was opened in October 2008.
 This was the second of three buildings that formed as part of the renovation works.
 The building would house science, art, humanities, information and communication technology, health and social care and modern foreign languages courses, and would include 36 teaching spaces and two learning resource areas.
 The building was designed to be as environmentally friendly as possible, with temperature controls throughout and ground-source pumps that would circulate water constantly around the building from forty 100-metre deep bore-holes, which would either provide or remove heat according to the season.

 The project was funded by the college with significant investment from the British Government through the Learning and Skills Council.
 The Government paid for 80 per cent of the building costs.